-In general, NJSGC seeks proposals in SFA that address fisheries management, sustainable harvesting practices, consumer education and awareness, climate impacts, resource restoration and enhancement, new aquaculture technologies, diversification of aquaculture crops, workforce development and training, wildlife interactions with fisheries and aquaculture, and biofouling control for shellfish aquaculture.
+In general, NJSGC seeks proposals in SFA that address fisheries management, sustainable harvesting practices, consumer education and awareness, environmental disruption, resource restoration and enhancement, new aquaculture technologies, diversification of aquaculture crops, workforce development and training, wildlife interactions with fisheries and aquaculture, and biofouling control for shellfish aquaculture.
 More specifically research proposals should address these priorities:

-Develop and evaluate innovative technologies for sustainable aquaculture through genetically improved stocks, alternative species, or new farming/hatchery production technologies that would contribute to the sustainable development of aquaculture in New Jersey including technologies that enhance the resilience of the aquaculture industry, especially in response to disease and climate change.
+Develop and evaluate innovative technologies for sustainable aquaculture through genetically improved stocks, alternative species, or new farming/hatchery production technologies that would contribute to the sustainable development of aquaculture in New Jersey including technologies that enhance the resilience of the aquaculture industry, especially in response to disease and environmental changes.

-Evaluate the current and future impacts of climate change (e.g., temperature increase, sea level rise), ocean acidification (including estuarine and coastal acidification), habitat loss, pollution, hypoxia, invasive species, or their interactions on wild and/or aquacultured finfish/shellfish or on the commercial/recreational fishing and marine aquaculture industries in New Jersey.
+Evaluate the current and future impacts of environmental variability, ocean acidification (including estuarine and coastal acidification), habitat loss, contamination, hypoxia, invasive species, or their interactions on wild and/or aquacultured finfish/shellfish or on the commercial/recreational fishing and marine aquaculture industries in New Jersey.